heclak/community-a4e-c/README.md

 **Q: Are there any plans to make the module official, obtain the Eagle Dynamics SDK, or make the module a part of the default DCS install package?**

-- No, there are no plans nor keen interest to pursue this.
-The project will continue as a free and open-source resource you can download and install to enjoy.
+- No, the A-4E-C will continue on as a free and open-source resource you can download and install to enjoy.

 **Q: Why doesn't the A-4E-C work with my favorite mission or multiplayer scripting system?**